Skip to content

 UK and Australian MCMI use.
 The MCMI-IV has been widely adopted in UK forensic psychology services and is included in the British Psychological Society's register of recognised forensic assessment instruments.
 HM Prison and Probation Service guidelines include the MCMI as a supported personality assessment tool for risk-management planning in personality-disordered offenders.
 In Australia, ANZAPPL member guidelines list the MCMI-IV as an appropriate instrument for forensic personality assessment when the clinician has appropriate training, consistent with the broader SPJ framework.

-All three of the instruments discussed in this topic were developed and primarily validated in North American populations.
+All three instruments discussed in this topic were developed and primarily validated in North American populations.
 Applying them in South Asian, East Asian, Middle Eastern, or Latin American forensic contexts raises validity questions that go beyond simple normative comparison issues.

 Personality disorder constructs and cultural variation.
 The DSM-5 and ICD-11 personality disorder frameworks are themselves the products of primarily Western nosological traditions.
 Cross-cultural psychiatry research, most extensively by Roger Bhugra and colleagues at King's College London and by Dinesh Bhugra and Kamaldeep Bhui at QMUL, has documented systematic differences in how personality pathology manifests and is reported across cultural groups.
 The endorsement of borderline features, paranoid ideation, and narcissistic traits varies substantially across cultures in ways that may reflect genuine construct differences rather than just item-translation issues.